of After-Death Communications:

 card-carrying skeptic before this

-the edge of the bed with his hand on my
+the bed with his hand on my leg.

 real, like any living person sitting

-- I felt his hug - it felt wonderful
+me - I felt his hug - it felt wonderful

 told me, "I am all right, and you

 A number of interviews